25th Golden Raspberry Awards

 The 25th Golden Raspberry Awards, or Razzies, were held on February 26, 2005, at the Ivar Theatre in Hollywood, California, to honor the worst films the film industry had to offer in 2004.
 To celebrate the 25th anniversary of the Golden Raspberry Awards, four special categories—Worst Razzie Loser of Our First 25 Years, Worst "Comedy" of Our First 25 Years, Worst "Drama" of Our First 25 Years, and Worst "Musical" of Our First 25 Years—were created.

+On January 24, 2005, the nominees were announced for the 25th Golden Raspberry Awards.
 Leading the pack was a tie between the late summer film Catwoman and Fahrenheit 9/11, each of which won four Razzies, even though the latter was not nominated for Worst Picture.
 Catwoman received the greatest number of nominations (seven), followed by Alexander with six nominations.
+On February 26, 2005, the winners were announced.

 The Ivar Theatre was rented using proceeds from an auction of Ben Affleck's broken trophy from the previous year, which Affleck smashed during an appearance on Larry King Live.

 Halle Berry collected her award in person.
 She was the first to do so since 2001, when Tom Green arrived to receive his five Razzies for Freddy Got Fingered.
 Berry was quoted as saying "If you aren't able to be a good loser you're not able to be a good winner."
 Berry mocked her 2002 Oscar acceptance speech, acting tearful and saying, "I never thought this would happen to me."
 She then responded to some critics by holding up her Oscar and saying, "They can't take it away, my name's on it!"
 Screenwriter Michael Ferris also appeared to pick his Worst Screenplay award.